For information about Globalscape, visit www.globalscape.com.

 Creating a standard configuration for installation on multiple computers.

-Updating EFT software with a fresh install rather than patching.
+Updating EFT Server software with a fresh install rather than patching.

-In EFT Enterprise, you can use the Migration wizard to backup and restore configuration (from EFT Enterprise to EFT Enterprise).
+In EFT Server Enterprise edition, you can use the Migration wizard to backup and restore Server configuration (from EFT Server Enterprise to EFT Server Enterprise).
 Refer to Backing Up or Restoring Server Configuration for details.
-If you are not using EFT Enterprise, you must use the manual procedure below.
+If you are not using EFT Server Enterprise, you must use the manual procedure below.